 There’s also an accurate, realistic simulation of aerodynamics, whereby the simulation of dynamic aircraft elements is applied adaptively to your framerate (adaptive time-set), meaning for every visible frame, the simulation applies all the laws of physics and aerodynamics to thousands of tiny points across the surfaces of the aircraft.
 This means that even those on less powerful systems (MFS will be released on PC first, followed by consoles) should still experience smooth, realistic flight simulation.
 And if you’re still not convinced that the aircraft will feel realistic, then rest assured, because every aircraft implemented into the game has been reviewed and tested by real-world pilots with over 20,000 hours of experience with that specific aircraft.

-If you haven’t already seen the system requirements in our blog post covering 2020’s most demanding, upcoming games, then first and foremost – go check it out.
+If you haven’t been keeping up with our regular posts, then you may have missed our predictions for MFS's system requirements in our blog post covering 2020’s most demanding, upcoming games – if you did miss it, then go check it out.
 It’s a great piece (not that we’re biased) and if you really wanted to, you can skip straight to the bottom because *spoiler alert*, MFS is in the No. 1 position.
-Although technically there have been no official specs released yet, the consensus across the internet seems to be somewhere in the realms of the below:
+At the time, there were no official specs, and the consensus across the internet at the time seemed to be somewhere in the realms of the below:

 CPU: Intel Core i5-3570 or AMD FX-8370 or better